Jodosoft/Libraries/README.md

         the libraries can be used in F# and Visual Basic as well as in their native language, C#.
       </p>
       <p>
-        Care is taken to avoid name clashes with commonly-used types, either from the .NET API or from popular NuGet packages.
+        Care is taken to avoid name clashes with commonly-used types from the .NET API and popular NuGet packages.
       </p>
       <p>
         <a href="https://semver.org/">Semantic Versioning</a> is used to ensure that version numbers convey the presence of breaking changes to the libraries, and <a href="https://learn.microsoft.com/en-us/dotnet/fundamentals/package-validation/overview">package validation</a> is used to ensure backwards compatibility within each major version.